diagrams/diagrams-doc/doc/manual.rst

 > reds    = (s darkred ||| s red) === (s pink ||| s indianred)
 > example = hsep 1 . take 4 . iterate (opacity 0.7) $ reds

+.. container:: todo

+    Update this to reflect the fact that rasterific now supports grouped opacity

 Grouped opacity can be applied using the `opacityGroup` annotation, which is currently supported only by the SVG and PGF backends.
 In the example to the left below, the section where the two transparent